Back To Search Results

 Detrusor Overactivity

-Detrusor overactivity is believed to be the uninhibited (involuntary) contractions of the smooth muscle during bladder filling.
-Significant causes leading to this overactivity could be neurologic disorders (spinal cord injury), abnormalities in the urinary bladder, and an increase or alteration in the bladder microbiome.[4][5][6]
+Detrusor overactivity is believed to be the smooth muscle's uninhibited (involuntary) contractions during bladder filling.
+Significant causes of this overactivity could be neurologic disorders (spinal cord injury), abnormalities in the urinary bladder, and an increase or alteration in the bladder microbiome.[4][5][6]
 This may also be completely idiopathic.[7]

 Poor Detrusor Compliance

-Poor detrusor compliance results in the failure of the bladder to stretch and thereby increase intravesicular pressure.
-It also involves discomfort during filling and limited capacity.
+Poor detrusor compliance results in the bladder's failure to stretch, thereby increasing intravesicular pressure.
+This condition also involves discomfort during filling and limited capacity.
 Pelvic radiotherapy or prolonged periods of catheterization can often lead to this.

 Bladder Hypersensitivity

 Bladder hypersensitivity and the sensory role of the urothelium are believed to be intertwined.
-It has recently been established that as the urothelium acts as a pivotal mediator of bladder function, the role of urothelial inflammation and infection can lead to an overactive bladder with or without urgency.[8]
-Here again, the balance of urinary microbiota can alter bladder function and sensation and, perhaps, lead to urgent incontinence.[9]
+The urothelium acts as a pivotal mediator of bladder function; the role of urothelial inflammation and infection can lead to an overactive bladder with or without urgency.[8]
+The balance of urinary microbiota can alter bladder function and sensation and, perhaps, lead to urgent incontinence.[9]

 Epidemiology

 Overall, the association between age and urinary incontinence is well established.
-When the whole population is considered as one, most studies pick either mixed or urge incontinence as less prevalent than stress incontinence.[12]
-Observational data from 4 European countries, as well as median prevalence data from a review of epidemiological studies from around the world, have revealed similar trends.
-Unlike stress incontinence, which reaches a peak mostly around the fifth decade of a patient's life and then shows a decline, both urge and mixed incontinence continue to increase in prevalence with increasing age.[10][14]
-The association of age with incontinence also prevails in men, but severe incontinence in elderly males is often half the number of that in women.[10][15]
+When the whole population is considered one, most studies pick mixed or urge incontinence as less prevalent than stress incontinence.[12]
+Observational data from 4 European countries and median prevalence data from a review of epidemiological studies from around the world have revealed similar trends.
+Unlike stress incontinence, which peaks mostly around the fifth decade of a patient's life and then shows a decline, both urge and mixed incontinence continue to increase in prevalence with age.[10][14]
+The association of age with incontinence also prevails in men, but severe incontinence in older men is often half the number of that in women.[10][15]

 History and Physical

-It is well-validated that sometimes, symptom presentation is not enough to guide patient care for a specific type of urinary incontinence.
-A focused physical examination, therefore, should include pelvic and genitourinary examination as well as neurological, gait, mental status, and body mass index (BMI) assessment, all of which can be started in the primary care setting.
+Symptom presentation may not be enough to guide patient care for a specific type of urinary incontinence.
+A focused physical examination, therefore, should include pelvic and genitourinary examination as well as neurological, gait, mental status, and body mass index assessment, all of which can be started in the primary care setting.
 An abdominal examination can reveal information regarding any costovertebral angle tenderness, pelvic masses, and palpable bladder.
 A positive Valsalva maneuver for more than 6 seconds might reveal evidence of pelvic organ prolapse.
 A digital examination of the pelvic floor discloses information regarding the tone and strength of the pelvic floor.
 Additionally, a speculum exam might reveal vaginal atrophy, incontinence-associated dermatitis, and extra-urethral urine loss or fistula.[8]

 Evaluation

-The evaluation for urge incontinence of urine can be performed with a series of sequential steps.
+The urge incontinence of urine can be evaluated with a series of sequential steps.
 The first step should always involve a thorough history and physical examination.
 At this stage, some validated questionnaires can also be used.
 Commonly used questionnaires to quantify the amount of bother and bladder symptoms include the short-form Pelvic Floor Distress Inventory and the short-form Pelvic Floor Impact Questionnaire.[20]
 These questionnaires evaluate bladder symptoms, pelvic organ prolapse symptoms, and any bowel symptoms.
-Although the Pelvic Floor Distress Inventory weighs the measure of severity, the Pelvic Floor Impact Questionnaire assesses the impact of these symptoms on a person's social functioning and activities of daily living.
-Other questionnaires that are recommended by The International Consultations on Incontinence are the Urogenital Distress Inventory (UDI), King's Health Questionnaire, Urge UDI, etc.[21]
+Although the Pelvic Floor Distress Inventory weighs the severity measure, the Pelvic Floor Impact Questionnaire assesses the impact of these symptoms on a person's social functioning and activities of daily living.
+Other questionnaires recommended by The International Consultations on Incontinence are the Urogenital Distress Inventory (UDI), King Health Questionnaire, and Urge UDI.[21]

 • Significant inconsistencies between symptom scale, history, and voiding diary